-6.11.1 NUC
+2.11.1 NUC

 The non-uniformity correction (NUC) block applies correction terms to ensure that the camera produces a uniform output for each pixel when imaging a uniform thermal scene.
 Factory-calibrated terms are applied to compensate for temperature effects, pixel response variations, and lens-illumination roll-off.
 To compensate for temporal drift, the NUC block also applies an offset term that can be periodically updated at runtime via a process called flat-field correction (FFC).
-The FFC process is further described in FFC States, page 22.
+The FFC process is further described in FFC States, page 18.

-6.11.2 Defect Replacement
+2.11.2 Defect Replacement

 The defect-replacement block substitutes for any pixels identified as defective during factory calibration or during runtime.
 The replacement algorithm assesses the values of neighboring pixels and calculates an optimum replacement value.
-The typical number of defective pixels is ≤1.

-6.11.3 Spatial / Temporal Filtering
+2.11.3 Spatial / Temporal Filtering

-The image pipeline includes a number of sophisticated image filters designed to enhance signal-to-noise ratio (SNR) by eliminating temporal noise and residual non-uniformity.
+The image pipeline includes several sophisticated image filters designed to enhance signal-to-noise ratio (SNR) by eliminating temporal noise and residual non-uniformity.
 The filtering suite includes a scene-based non-uniformity correction (SBNUC) algorithm which relies on motion within the scene to isolate fixed pattern noise (FPN) from image content.